-Point of contact, for your customers.
-This field will be available for every form where customers are included, such as sales quotes, sales order, sales invoices, delivery notes, etc. The field is unique to the customer, not any single form.
+Point of contact, and set it to show on printed documents.
+You place this field on every form where customers are included, such as the customer entry form, sales quotes, sales orders, sales invoices, delivery notes, etc. The field is not unique to the customer or any single form.

 You define a custom field for inventory items,

 Country of origin and place it on the inventory item form.
 This field can appear in the Inventory Items tab listing, and shows when editing individual inventory items.
-But it does not appear when inventory items are entered as line items on forms.
-(If you want country of origin to appear on sales invoices, for example, you must include that information in the
+But it will not appear when inventory items are entered as line items on sales-related forms, because you have not placed it there.

 To create a custom field, go to the Settings tab and click Custom Fields:

-Label is your assigned name for the custom field.
+Nameis your assigned label for the custom field.
 This label will appear where appropriate on forms or displays to designate the field.
 So it should be something you are willing for customers and suppliers to see if you designate the field to show on printed forms.

-- Check Show custom field as a column if you want the field to be included in listings of the relevant tab.
+Show custom field as a columnif you want the field to be included in listings of the relevant tab.

-- Check Show custom field on printed documents to display the field on forms
+Show custom field on printed documentsto display the field on forms.

 Click Create to save the custom field.
 Later, the field can be edited.
 Be sure to click Update after editing.

-Roger, the accounting manager at Northwind Traders, wants to closely monitor depreciation and disposition of fixed assets to be certain the company follows prescribed accounting standards.
-Prior to Manager version 22.8.12, he created four custom fields for the Fixed Assets tab.
-All are single-line text, and two were dates.
+Roger, the accounting manager at Northwind Traders, wanted to closely monitor depreciation and disposition of fixed assets to be certain the company followed prescribed accounting standards.
+Prior to Manager version 22.8.12, he created four custom fields for Fixed Assets.
+One was a dropdown list, one single-line text, and two were dates.
 All were designated to show as columns.
 After Roger updated Northwind’s software, these fields are found under Classic Custom Fields.
 For example, one field was named Depreciation method:

 When Roger views the Fixed Assets tab, he sees a more complete picture of the company’s fixed assets than just their acquisition costs and depreciation:

-Customer type, in the Customers tab.
+Customer type, placed on customer records.
 She sets it to show as a column:

 Before mailing a new brochure targeting residential customers, she uses the Search function to filter her customer list:

 ModTek Design Associates wants its customers to know which partner has reviewed and approved billings.
-It creates a custom field for the Sales Invoices tab, labelling it
+It creates a text custom field, placed on sales invoices, naming it

 Approved by and checking the box to show on printed documents.
-The field will show at the bottom of the sales invoice:
+The field will show at the bottom of sales invoices:

 Entry screens always show custom fields, grouped as such except for line-item fields.
 For example:

 But fields show on completed forms and as display columns only when they contain an entry and the field has been defined to show on the relevant form or display.